fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 * Implement program1.c to print the string ("hello program1".) and compile it to produce program1.exe.

-* Create program3.c which encrypts program1.exe and appends the encrypted payload to the end of program2.exe.
+* Create program3.c which encrypts program1.exe and appends the encrypted payload to the end of program2.exe, which is a non-executable (section attributes) data section.
 Compile program3.c to produce program3.exe.

-* When program3.exe runs, it should produce retrofiting.exe, where retrofiting.exe contains the encrypted program1.exe in its final section.
+* When program3.exe runs by program3.exe program2.exe program1.exe, it should produce retrofiting.exe, where retrofiting.exe contains the encrypted program1.exe in its final section.

 * program2.c